How We Operate

 Although our model keeps our own operational costs low (we’re not designing or ‘doing’ any projects, it’s our partners that are great at that!) we also need a financially-sustainable business model.

 As a Community Interest Company, every single penny is reinvested into the community.
-With our principle of radical transparency, our supporters will know exactly how every single penny is spent.

 3. Building solidarity and commitment among a new generation of supporters of global development